pyrva/rvatech-presentation/slides.podium/slides.md

 ---

-## Install Podium on Ubuntu:
+## Install Podium:

 1. Download the binary from the GitHub Releases page: https://github.com/beeware/podium/releases
-1. Mark the AppImage file as executable:
+1. On Linux, mark the AppImage file as executable:
     ```
     chmod +x Podium-*.AppImage
     ```